writethedocs/www/docs/conf/atlantic/2024/news/writing-day-call-for-projects.rst

 The Write the Docs conference has many enthusiastic attendees.
 These attendees, documentarians, want to learn new technologies, sharpen their skills, and add to their portfolios.
 The world of open source has a seemingly endless number of wonderful open source projects.
-Documentarians want to write the docs, your open source project docs.
+Documentarians want to write the docs, e.g., your open source project docs.

 We are looking for community/OSS projects for our virtual Writing Day at the Atlantic conference on September 22.